tpaschalis/tpaschalis.github.io/_posts/2020-02-07-macos-latex-vim.markdown

 c) See PDF change
 d) GOTO a

-This is easily doable with Vim commands and a nice PDF viewer, which will support auto-reloading. *Preview*, the default PDF viwer in MacOS, *does* support auto-reloading;
+This is easily doable with Vim commands and a nice PDF viewer, which will support auto-reloading (eg. [evince](https://wiki.gnome.org/Apps/Evince)) *Preview*, the default PDF viwer in MacOS, *does* support auto-reloading;

 ### Version 1
 ```vim